Heyl History, Family Crest & Coats of Arms

 Early Notables of the Heyl family (pre 1700)

-More information is included under the topic Early Heyl Notables in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) are included under the topic Early Heyl Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heyl family to Ireland